muink/openwrt-fchomo/README.md

 You can find the prebuilt-ipks [here](https://fantastic-packages.github.io/packages/)

-## Compatibility with MihomoTProxy
+## Compatibility with Nikki

 Core:

-- The Mihomo core provided by FullCombo Mihomo only contains binaries and does not have daemons.
+- The Mihomo core provided by FullCombo Shark! only contains binaries and does not have daemons.
-- So in theory you can use the mihomo core provided by MihomoTProxy.
+- So in theory you can use the mihomo core provided by Nikki.

 LuCI application:

-- FullCombo Mihomo and MihomoTProxy can be installed on the same device, but cannot be started as clients at the same time.
+- FullCombo Shark! and Nikki can be installed on the same device, but cannot be started as clients at the same time.

 ## Installation